thevaleriemack/ambo/README.md

 - "Connect" your MetaMask wallet
 - Check your Compound Finance balances
+- View Compound Finance assets and their rates
 - Approve an ERC20 by clicking "Activate"
-- View Compound Finance assets
 - Lend funds and earn interest

 ### In Progress

 - Borrow, repay, and withdraw (In the meantime, these can be done on the Compound Finance app until completed here.)
-- View rates
-- Testnet
+- Rinkeby Testnet
-- Localize
+- i18n
-- Moar API error handling for ease of use

 # Primary Tools & Technologies